My Sweet Audrina: Plot

 As Damian relays the truth to Audrina, Vera appears in the doorway.
-Upon seeing Vera, Audrina is flooded with clear memories of the day she was attacked and realizes that Vera was the only other person who knew she would be coming home through the woods that day, and knew how to get to the path.
-Audrina realizes Vera told the boys where to find her the day she was raped.
+Upon seeing Vera, Audrina is flooded with clear memories of the attack and realizes that Vera was the only other person who knew of her path home through the woods that day; Vera told the assailants where to find her.
 She accuses Vera of acting out of jealousy.
 Vera denies being involved, but Damian believes Audrina and lashes out at Vera.
-Vera's reaction suggests she is guilty, but when Damian curses her, she accuses him of never acknowledging her as his daughter and favoring Audrina over her, even though Vera is more like him.
+Vera's reaction suggests she is guilty, but when Damian curses her, she accuses him of never acknowledging her as his daughter and favoring Audrina over her.
 She tells Damian that it is his own fault Audrina was raped.
 Infuriated, Damian rushes at her.
 When Vera turns to run, she slips and falls down the stairs, later dying from her injuries.

 Heartbroken and betrayed, Audrina decides to take Sylvia and leave Whitefern; she is convinced that nothing can flourish in the house but tragedy.
-She is willing to leave her father and Arden behind if it means escaping her past and the fate of her mother and Vera.
+She is willing to leave Damian and Arden behind if it means escaping her past and the fate of her mother and Vera.
 Audrina says her final good-byes, but Sylvia refuses to leave.
 Her sister's simple words of "home, Audrina, home" end Audrina's desire to take Sylvia away.
 She tries to leave by herself but decides to stay and replace the painful memories with new ones that will be based on honesty and love.
 Audrina finally feels like she has become the "first" Audrina she always strived to be.